George Akropolites: Works

 Akropolites' historical work, the Annals, embraces the period from the capture of Constantinople during the Fourth Crusade by the Latins in 1204 to its recovery by Michael Palaiologos in 1261, thus forming a continuation of the work of Nicetas Choniates.
 It is valuable as written by a contemporary, whose official position as Grand Logothete, military commander, and confidential ambassador afforded him frequent opportunities of observing the course of events.

 Akropolites is considered a trustworthy authority as far as the statement of facts is concerned, and he is easy to understand, although he exhibits special carelessness in the construction of his sentences.
 His style is archaising but lucid.
 He was also the author of several shorter works, amongst them being a funeral oration on John Vatatzes, an epitaph on his wife Irene Laskarina and a panegyric of Theodore II Laskaris of Nicaea.
 While a prisoner at Epirus he wrote two treatises on the procession of the Holy Spirit.

+In 1274, Akropolites wrote an encomium On Saints Peter and Paul while staying in Capua on his way to the Council of Lyon.
+He wrote it at the request of Archbishop Marino Filomarino.